Insurance – about car insurance

 It is good practice to keep an insurance claim form in the car.
 Order one from your insurance company.

 Different levels of car insurance

-- Covers personal injury and damages to another party’s car or property.
+- Covers personal injury and damage to another party’s car or property.
 Therefore if your own car is damaged, you will not receive compensation.

-- Obligatory, i.e., every motorised vehicle must have third-party insurance.
-If this is missing, you are penalised with a high third-party insurance fee.
+- Obligatory, i.e. every motorised vehicle must have third-party insurance.

-- If you have avoided damages for a number of years, you can receive a cheaper third-party insurance premium through a no-claims bonus.
+- If you have not submitted any claims for a number of years, you can receive a cheaper third-party insurance premium through a no-claims bonus.

 - If you are penalised for reckless driving or drunk driving, the insurance company may claim money back from you (right of recourse).

 - Theft – if the car is stolen or it is damaged during an attempted theft.